 - Visualize this finish line — there will be other races but this finish line is the only one that matters for now.

-- Stay in your own lane — crossing into others only causes confusion.
+- Stay in your own lane — crossing into others only confuses you.

 - Run YOUR race as best you can — the only competition is YOU.